Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: System Model and Problem Definition

 \subsection{Network model}

 The network consists of $m$ base stations (BSes) and $n$ user equipment (UEs).
-Each UE links with either a BS or another UE.
-The links between BSes and UEs are called cellular links, and the links between UEs are called device-to-device (D2D) links. \ifthenelse{\boolean{short}} {} { The corresponding wireless network can be modeled as a \emph{network graph} $G = (V, E)$, where $V$ is the set of nodes (i.e., the union of the BSes and UEs) and $E$ is the set of wireless links.
-The edge set $E$ consists of pairs of nodes which are within the communication range of each other. } As in LTE and 5G \cite{Erik-LTE-book:2016}, the network has access to $N$ non-overlapping frequency channels, denoted by $RB$.
+The links between BSes and UEs are called cellular links, and the links between UEs are called device-to-device (D2D) links.
+The corresponding wireless network can be modeled as a \emph{network graph} $G = (V, E)$, where $V$ is the set of nodes (i.e., the union of the BSes and UEs) and $E$ is the set of wireless links.
+The edge set $E$ consists of pairs of nodes which are within the communication range of each other.
+The network has access to $N$ non-overlapping frequency channels, denoted by $RB$.
 Time is slotted and synchronized across the transmitters and receivers.
 Wireless transmissions are scheduled along frequency and time, with each transmission taking place in a specific frequency channel and time slot.
-All the time slots are of the same length, and, within a time slot, a transmitter can complete the transmission of one packet.
-The communication reliability along a link $i$ is $p_i$, meaning that a packet transmission succeeds in probability $p_i$ in the presence of interference from other concurrent transmissions in the network \cite{UCS}.
+All the time slots are of the same length,\footnote{In 5G URLLC, time slots of different lengths are used, and the length of a time slot may be the multiple of that of the shortest time slot.
+The PPRC methodology of this paper is readily extensible to the case of varying-length time slots by treating the length of the shortest time slot as the smallest time unit.
+Detailed study of this is worthwhile but beyond the scope of this work (which represents a first step towards understanding fundamental PPRC scheduling issues). } and, within a time slot, a transmitter can complete the transmission of one packet.